hungovercoders/template.github.platform/README.md

 ## Wiki

 - [Wiki](https://github.com/hungovercoders/template.github.platform/wiki) - Remember the wiki tab might be a better place for deep documentation so that you can keep the README more digestible!

+## Projects

+- [Projects](https://github.com/hungovercoders/template.github.platform/projects?query=is%3Aopen) - Don't forget to utilise projects for work management and link your codebase to one to make it easily accessible.
+This doesn't mean every issue magically appears there though currently and you'll need to setup some automation either via work item templates, automation in the project itself, or cover yourself with the [Add to Project](.github/workflows/add-to-project.yml) workflow in this repo.

 - ## Inner Source